 In the event of contamination, TZW develops concepts and feasibility studies to clean up the affected resources.
 We use environmental biotechnology lab and microbiology and molecular biology detection methods when assessing the hazards of their biodegradability and ecotoxicity.

 Microbiological decontamination concepts at contaminated sites

-Using molecular biological investigations and laboratory studies in our biotechnology pilot plant, we develop the necessary framework conditions to stimulate and optimise pollutant decomposition as part of our assessment of the biological decomposition potential on contaminated sites.
+Using molecular biological investigations and laboratory studies in our biotechnology pilot plant, we develop the necessary framework conditions to stimulate and optimise pollutant degradation as part of our assessment of the biological degradation potential on contaminated sites.
 In addition, we use suitable aerobic or anaerobic and saturated and unsaturated lab systems depending on the investigated matters, to develop key site-specific parameters to dimension and upscale on-site and in-situ remediation work (e.g. Funnel-and-gate with bioreactor, iron(0) reaction walls, use of nanoiron).

 Concept formulation for monitored and enhanced natural attenuation

 The monitored and enhanced natural attenuation (MNA/ENA) requires in-depth knowledge of the process as well as, for example, the quantification and prediction of load reduction.
 Using deficit analyses, we formulate MNA/ENA concepts and determine the success factors for its implementation.
 Evidence for the natural attenuation is provided by assessing the pollutant profiles, redox zoning (redox-sensitive parameters, microbiological and molecular biological screening) and microcosms.